ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 1. Copy the file to `/home/wce/clsadmin` on the `mn002` node.
 To get to the `mn002` node, first SSH to the `mn003` node and then from there SSH to the `mn002` node.
 1. Enter `chmod -R 755 /home/wce/clsadmin` to grant access permissions to the certificate file in the folder.

-### Configuring a cluster to work with PostGreSQL
+### Configuring a cluster to work with PostgreSQL

+Adhoc PostgreSQL customization scripts can be used to configure the cluster to work with PostgreSQL.
+See [Running an adhoc  customization script for configuring Hive with a Postgres external metastore](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-cust-examples#postgres-metastore).

-Currently, you can only use the Ambari user interface, after you have created a cluster, to add the values for the PostgreSQL connection to the hive-site.xml file.
+Alternatively, you can use the Ambari user interface after you have created a cluster, to add the PostgreSQL connection values to the `hive-site.xml` file.

 To configure a cluster to work with your PostgreSQL instance: